 Table 8 also speaks to the critical need of improving educational outcomes for the residents in the CCDC region.
 The table indicates that 52,020 of adults over the age of 25 have less than a 9th grade education and 45,908 have a 9th to 12th grade education, but no diploma.
 As nearly 100,000 individuals over the age of 25 in the CCDC region do not have a high school diploma, the member institutions are very aware of the critical mission to address this need.
-Additionally, almost 115,000 adults have only a high school diploma.
+Additionally, almost 115,000 adults have only a high school diploma and no postsecondary education, and another 121,296 have some college, but no diploma.
 Thus, approximately 236,000 adults in the region are potential candidates that could benefit from AB86 collaboration and linkages.
 By examining this educational attainment data, CCDC members better recognized the vital need for the ASE and ABE services our institutions provide in the five program areas.